Next deadline: October 2024

 - Must be U.S. citizen or permanent resident

 - may be graduating senior, recent graduate, or young professional under the age of 32, or no more than three years out from receiving bachelor’s degree

 - NEW: may have majored in Asian Studies

-- who have spent an accumulated total of 18 weeks since beginning college in one of the countries where Luce Scholars are placed are eligible to apply for the Luce in a country where they do not have significant experience.
+- who have spent an accumulated total of 18 weeks since beginning college in one of the countries where Luce Scholars are placed are still eligible to apply for the Luce in a country where they do not have significant experience.